Cris7777/MSiA423-Project-Repo/README.md

 - Transparency

-  Users are available to monitor the process of when using the product
+  Users are available to monitor the process of prediction and recommendation when using the product.

 ### Success criteria